Psychedelics and psychotherapy

 Work covered by insurance, including public liability and professional indemnity.

-Not in the UK.
+I cannot offer or help you find psychedelic experiences in the UK.
 I cannot conduct, promote or endorse activity that is illegal here due to ethical, legal and insurance constraints.
+I cannot be directly involved in your ceremony for the same reasons.

 If you’re interested in ayahuasca, I have personal experience with the Soltara retreat center in Costa Rica.